-- Decision to discontinue accepting Medicaid; - Business Closure; - Any change in licensing status (a copy of the updated license must be submitted with the change request); - Death of a provider.
-The Medicaid provider number of a deceased provider cannot be used for any reason; - Any change in Medicare certification, provider number or status.
-A claim will not crossover unless the correct Medicare provider number is in the Medicaid Management Information System (MMIS); - Any change in account information affecting Electronic Funds Transfer (EFT)/ (direct deposit);
+- 1. Decision to discontinue accepting Medicaid; - 2.
+Business closure; - 3.
+Change in licensing status (a copy of the updated license must be submitted with the change request); - 4.
+Death of a provider.
+The Medicaid provider number of a deceased provider cannot be used for any reason; - 5.
+Change in Medicare certification, provider number or status.
+A claim will not crossover unless the correct Medicare provider number is in the Medicaid Management Information System (MMIS); - 6.
+Change in account information affecting Electronic Funds Transfer (EFT)/ (direct deposit); - a.
+Changes must be submitted with a copy of a voided check (deposit slips are not accepted); - b.
+Failure to update EFT information may result in payments being sent to incorrect accounts; - c.
+A hardcopy check will not be reissued until the inappropriately routed funds are returned to the Department's account. - 7.
+Change in the "pay to" mailing address.
+Official Medicaid documents, including any checks, are mailed to the provider's "pay to" address as listed on Medicaid files, not to the address written on a claim form.
+Therefore, it is imperative that any change in address be reported to the PEU immediately.